TyloRoberts/fosvis/README.md

 Within the specified output directory, there will be a folder created with the same name as the ```proj_name```.
 Within this direcotry there will be a directory called ```circos_diagram_input_data``` which will contain your image as a file called ```circos_diagram.png```.

+If you wanted to make a manual modification (see 'Manual Image Modifications' section), simply make the modification, comment out the ```fosvis.create_circos_data(...)``` line and re-run the scripts to have your modifications take effect.

 # Parameters

 ### ```create_circos_data()```